-For many of us, thoughtfulness in design goes as far as creating a functional floor plan, bringing in an eye-candy sofa and contemplating about what colours should we introduce into a space to make it feel welcoming and uplifting.
-Despite the fact that it represents the single most important aspect of interior design, lighting often comes as an afterthought.
+For many of us, thoughtfulness in design goes as far as creating a functional floor plan, bringing in an eye-candy sofa and contemplating about what colours should we introduce into a space to make it feel welcoming.
+Despite the fact that it represents the single most important aspect of interior design, lighting ideas often come as an afterthought.

-Here are our expert tips on how to light your home like a pro.
+How do you light a room?
+Here are our expert tips on how to bring your lighting ideas to life.

 1. Master natural light first

-Before you create a dedicated Pinterest folder and start pinning your dream antique chandeliers or fabulous modernist oversized pendants, first take a moment to study the way natural light travels inside your home.
+Before you create a dedicated Pinterest folder and start pinning your dream art deco table lamps or fabulous industrial pendants, first take a moment to study the way natural light travels inside your home.
 Consider different times of the day and changes you’ll see throughout the year.

-Remember, it is not only about light.
+Remember, it’s not only about light.
 It’s about shadows too.
 Use the dance of the shadows to play with drama and illusion.
 And when you master natural light in your home, continue with building up the mood with vintage lighting.

 Don’t go rushing into closing a shopping list filled with your favourite antique lights without thinking about the function of the space you are looking to illuminate.
 Create a mini-plan that covers the essentials and guarantees you’ll end up with just enough light to tackle the tasks you’ll be performing in each room.

-The kitchen and the bedroom will obviously require a wildly different lighting plan, so make sure to consider both productivity and desired ambiance before committing to a specific piece.
+The lighting ideas for your kitchen and bedroom will be wildly different, so make sure to consider both productivity and desired ambiance before committing to a specific piece.